Ami-Solution/awesome-advanced-metering-infrastructure/README.md

 ## Knowledge Sharing

-Academic and industry partners share IoT data, techniques, and understanding in order to maximize impact and move people forward.
+Academic and industry partners share Smart Meter data, techniques, and understanding in order to maximize impact and move adoption forward.

 ## Data Science Education for Advanced Metering Infrastructure Professionals